-Typically, there are four types of allergy medication antihistamines, mast cell stabilizers, decongestants and topical corticosteroids
+Typically, there are four types of allergy medication antihistamines, mast cell stabilizers, decongestants and topical corticosteroids.

 You should opt for over-the-counter medication only when you have a mild allergy.
 Severe cases of allergy have to be referred to a doctor.
 Ask your doctor before starting a medication if you are suffering from any other ailments or if you are pregnant or breastfeeding.

 Antihistamines containing the active ingredients brompheniramine maleate (Dimetane) or chlorpheniramine maleate (Chlor-Trimeton) may have drug interactions with certain drugs like tranquilizers and sedatives.

 Antihistamines Diphenhydramine (Benadryl), brompheniramine (Dimetane), chlorpheniramine (Chlor-Trimeton), loratadine (Tavist, Claritin), cetirizine (Zyrtec) (prescription drug in some countries).

 Decongestants Pseudoephedrine (Sudafed), Oxymetazoline HCl (Afrin nasal spray), phenylephrine hydrochloride (Neo-Synephrine nasal spray).

 Combination drugs (antihistamine + decongestant) Pseudoephedrine-triprolidine (Actifed), chlorpheniramine maleate-pseudoephedrine sulfate (Chlor-Trimeton D), clemastine-phenylpropanolamine (Tavist D), acetaminophen-diphenhydramine HCl (Tylenol Allergy, Sinus), pheniramine maleate- naphazoline hydrochloride (0.025%) (Ocu-Hist or Visine-A eye drops).

 Get only those allergy drugs that have worked for you earlier.
 Remember to check the active ingredient/s in the OTC allergy medicine you use.